Fly fact sheet | Field of Mars EEC

 Scientific group – Flies are insects in the order Diptera.

-Body features – They have a head, thorax and abdomen, six legs, one pair of wings, halteres, compound eyes and antennae.
-Some flies, such as crane flies, have very long legs.
+Appearance – Flies have a head, thorax and abdomen, six legs, one pair of wings, balancing organs called halteres, compound eyes and antennae.

 Diet – Many adult flies drink nectar or other liquids.
 Larvae may feed on decaying matter, fungi, algae, dung, carrion, plants or other small animals.